makersacademy/rps-challenge/docs/review.md

 ## Not initializing capybara/ spec_helper correctly

 In `spec/spec_helper.rb`, don't forget to add `Capybara.app = MyRackApp` or similar.
-You can use generators such as `rspec-sinatra init myApp lib/myapp.rb` but beware that the spec_helper will be overwritten; make sure you copy all the pre-written CI code, otherwise you will break your coveralls CI, causing silent failure of your pull request.
+There are gems which can generate your test setup for you but beware that the spec_helper will be overwritten; make sure you copy all the pre-written CI code, otherwise you will break your coveralls CI, causing silent failure of your pull request.

 ## Not removing commented-out code before committing